ldsands/UsefulCodeSnippets/ProgrammingLanguages/Rust/Nushell.md

 rustup update
 # install Nushell using cargo (this is the same command you can use to update Nushell)
 cargo install nu --features=dataframe
+# for debian based systems you may need to install the packages below
+sudo apt install pkg-config libssl-dev
+# you may need to install a c compiler WSL Ubuntu doesn't come with one (do this if you see an error saying "error: linker `cc` not found")
+sudo apt install build-essential
 # you will need to restart your shell
 # you can now start Nushell with this command
 nu